sadwith/cs404/lab03/readme.txt

 To: Mark A Yoder
-From: Guntuku Vikas
+From: g sadwith
-Date: 23rd September, 2015
 Subject: Lab 03 Submission
-Partner's Name : Onkar Singh
+Partner's Name: manoj
-Name: Guntuku Vikas
+Name: g sdawith
-Roll No.: B13212
+Roll No.: B13210

 	Lab03 is related to the understanding of the manipulation of analog input and output by means of a potentiometer and control the brightness of an led by means of PWM.